leofeyer/phpstorm-inspection-profiles/README.md

 After the PHP `strtr()` implementation [has been reworked][3] in 2013, it is more effective than `str_replace()` when replacing single characters.
 Therefore, do not suggest replacing it.

-**Binary-unsafe `fopen()` usage**

-Contemporary systems do not require the b-modifier for compatibility anymore, therefore do not promote its usage.

 ### Contao